nhthn/sc-monokai/README.md

 `sc_ide_conf.yaml` is for the editor.
 There is no easy way to install this; it has to be manually grafted into `Platform.userConfigDir +/+ "sc_ide_conf.yaml"`.
 It goes under IDE/editor.

 `custom.css` is for the help files.
-It goes in `~/.local/share/SuperCollider/Help`.
+It goes in `thisProcess.platform.userAppSupportDir +/+ "Help/custom.css"`.
 Sorry, I don't know what that is for OS X and Windows.